ghostchain1/ghostl-stack/README.md

 ## Chains

 Polygon Edge chain data lives under `chains/` and is initialized automatically by `infra/scripts/up.sh`.
+For a more production-like setup, use PolyBFT on L2 via `infra/scripts/up_polybft.sh`.

 ### Premine a funded key (enforcement)